2025 Georgia Hyundai plant immigration raid: South Korea

-The Chosun Ilbo, a conservative South Korean daily that has traditionally supported close ties with the United States, stated that the government needed to "recognize the seriousness of the situation."
+The Chosun Ilbo, a conservative South Korean daily newspaper that has traditionally supported close ties with the United States, stated that the government needed to "recognize the seriousness of the situation."
 In an editorial, it urged officials to convey to Washington that South Koreans were questioning the value of continued investment in the United States, writing that the development "inevitably raises fundamental questions about what 'alliance' really means to the U.S."

-Trade minister Yeo Han-koo told reporters after arriving in Washington DC to discuss and finalize a bilateral deal about the United States imposed tariffs, that many US officials felt that the raid was excessive after being asked if he felt the raid had any impact on the deal.
+Trade minister Yeo Han-koo told reporters that many US officials felt that the raid was excessive.